On a combinatorial classification of fine compactified universal Jacobians: Contractible stability conditions for graphs

-As previously announced, we now show how $\Ggn$-morphisms compatible classical stability conditions induce $c$-stabilities, on a given graph $\Gamma$ as well as in the universal case.
+As previously announced, we now show how $\Ggn$-morphisms compatible numerical polarisations induce $c$-stabilities, on a given graph $\Gamma$ as well as in the universal case.
 Recalling the language of \cite{Oda1979CompactificationsOT}, we give the following: